 All investments carry risks.
-Returns can be seen as the reward to investors for the risk taken.
+Returns can be seen as the reward investors deserve for the risk they have assumed.
 For investors to take on higher risks, they would need to be adequately compensated for the additional risks that they bear.
 As an asset class, real estate investments have traditionally been ranked somewhere in between fixed income and equities, as depicted schematically* in the diagram below:

 *This schematic chart should not be taken as investment advice.
 While the relationship between return and risk is positive, it may not necessarily be linear as the chart suggests.

-(i) a simple framework that captures the risk-reward spectrum for real estate investment,
+(i) a simple framework that captures the risk-reward spectrum for real estate investments;

 (iii) characterises the nature of these investments within the framework.

-The real estate investment industry had established a set of common terminology for classifying investment strategies and their typical risk-return profile.
-Broadly, these strategies fall into four categories – Core, Core-Plus, Value-add and Opportunistic.
-Note that while there exists a general consensus on the broad classification, it is not uncommon for the boundaries separating the categories to be blurred.
+The real estate investment industry had established a set of common terminologies for classifying investment strategies and their typical risk-return profile.
+Broadly, these strategies fall into four categories: Core; Core-Plus; Value-add; and Opportunistic.
+Note that while there exists a general consensus on the broad classification, it is not uncommon for the boundaries between the categories to be blurred.

 This strategy corresponds to the low-return-low-risk end of the spectrum and typically exhibits the following characteristics: